unexpectedpanda/retool/readme.md

 installation is required.
 Only 64-bit executables are supported.

 Otherwise, Retool requires a minimum of
-[Python 3.5](https://www.python.org/).
-Clone this repo and run `retool.py` to get started.
+[Python 3.5](https://www.python.org/), and needs two additional modules.

-You'll need to install two modules before using Retool.
-To do so, open Terminal, Command Prompt, or whatever the CLI is on your system, and type:
+To install the modules, assuming you already have Python installed, open Terminal, Command Prompt, or whatever the CLI is on your system, and type:

 ```